ThatRozebudDude/FPS-Plus-Public/art/futureDocs/Creating-a-New-Character.md

 - `deathOffset`: An FlxPoint that adds an offset from the center of a character when the camera moves towards them on the death screen.
 - `functions`: A set of functions that you can define that will be called at certain times.
 There will be more information about these in the **Advanced Character Scripting** section.

 You can also use the function `addExtraData(key, data)` to add addition info that isn't part of the base character info class.
 The data is `Dynamic` so the keys aren't all going to refer to the same type.
-Here are the different keys you can use:
+Here are some of the different keys you can use:

 - `stepsUntilRelease`: The minimum number of steps a character will hold a note for.
 Most characters have 4 by default but Dad has 6.1.
 - `scale`: An array of 2 numbers that change the `x` and `y` scale of the character.
 Useful for pixel art.